-8 This observation was made by David Banta and Bryan Luce as early as in their 1993 book, Health Care Technology and its Assessment (p.
+10 This observation was made by David Banta and Bryan Luce as early as in their 1993 book, Health Care Technology and its Assessment (p.
 152).
-9 Associated with this position of moral skepticism is the fear that an ethicist is imposing his (idiosyncratic, subjective, personal) values on others.
+11 Associated with this position of moral scepticism is the fear that an ethicist is imposing his (idiosyncratic, subjective, personal) values on others.
 It denies the possibility of moral expertise, to avoid this danger of value imposition.
 There is, of course, a strong relation between denying a role for reason in morality and the possibility of moral expertise.
-In chapter 5 of this handbook we try to address this danger of value imposition by discussing methods for ethical analysis that can be used to evaluate moral arguments in a transparent way.
+In Chapter 5 of this handbook we try to address this danger of value imposition by discussing methods for ethical analysis that can be used to evaluate moral arguments in a transparent way.
 For a discussion on the role of expertise in conducting ethical analysis in HTA, see also: Refolo P, Bond K, Bloemen B, Autti-Ramo I, Hofmann B, Mischke C, et al. Core competencies for ethics experts in health technology assessment.
 Int J Technol Assess Health Care.
-2020;36(6):534-9..
+2020;36(6):534-9.

-might explain why ethical concerns, such as those that have been expressed in relation to ABA for children with autism, fail to reach HTA reports that are meant to inform policy makers on the full spectrum of implications of such technologies.
-This could seriously hamper the consideration of ethical issues (or value issues more generally) in HTA.
-As a result, health technologies and the practices that are engendered by them seem to be completely insulated from moral values.
+are engendered by them seem to be completely separated from moral values.
 They occur, as it were, in completely separate, mutually inaccessible domains.
-This means that HTA has to either rethink its mission (which invariably claims to include assessment of the wider ethical, social and legal implications associated with the use of health technologies), or it should reconsider its position towards the nature of ethical issues.
+This means that we need to redefine the mission of HTA (which invariably claims to include assessment of the wider ethical, social and legal implications associated with the use of health technologies), or we should reconsider our position towards the nature of ethical issues.